Ask a doctor about a prescription for CIPRALEX 20 mg/ml ORAL SOLUTION DROPS

 escitalopram

-Cipralex contains the active ingredient escitalopram.
-Cipralex belongs to a group of antidepressants known as selective serotonin reuptake inhibitors (SSRIs).
+Cipralex contains the active substance escitalopram.
+Cipralex belongs to a group of antidepressants called selective serotonin reuptake inhibitors (SSRIs).

-Cipralex contains escitalopram and is indicated for the treatment of depression (major depressive episodes) and anxiety disorders (such as panic disorder with or without agoraphobia, social anxiety disorder, generalized anxiety disorder, and obsessive-compulsive disorder) in adults aged 18 years and older.
+Cipralex contains escitalopram and is indicated for the treatment of depression (major depressive episodes) and anxiety disorders (such as panic disorder with or without agoraphobia, social anxiety disorder, generalized anxiety disorder, and obsessive-compulsive disorder) in adults over 18 years of age.

-You may notice an improvement in a couple of weeks.
-Continue taking Cipralex even if it takes time to notice any improvement.
+It may take a couple of weeks for you to start feeling better.
+Continue taking Cipralex even if it takes some time to notice an improvement.

 Warnings and precautions